pablo-abc/felte/README.md

 ## Contributing

-If you want to contribute to this project you may check [`CONTRIBUTING.md`](./CONTRIBUTING.md) for instructions on how to contribute.
+If you want to contribute to this project you may check [`CONTRIBUTING.md`](./CONTRIBUTING.md) for general guidelines on how to do so.

 ## Contributors ✨